Vietnam War Photos - River Patrol Force

 Landing Ship Tanks (LST) were used to transport PBRs to patrol areas and served as floating bases, refuelling and rearming riverine craft and Seawolf helicopter gunships.

 SKSN Ellis Manns of the 549th River Division stands by his 50 cal.
-Machine gun aboard a PBR on the Saigon River.

 Captain Arthur Price, commander of the River Patrol Force (Task Force 116), confers with a sailor of River Assault Division 54.

 Seawolf door gunner Bill Rutledge, on the left, in Binh Thuy in April 1970.
-Rutledge and his pilot, on the right, were there to collect a replacement for their shot up Huey.

 Seawolf George Heady relaxes with a pipe and a beer after a hard day’s work.